-In addition to tuition, estimated costs for students who complete the entire program listed below are books, \$1,647; class fees, \$40; universal fee, \$576.
-Contact the Financial Aid Office at 503-399-5018 to find out if you qualify for help with these costs.
+In addition to tuition, estimated costs for students who complete the entire program listed below are books, \$1,568; class fees, \$40; student services fee, \$45.50; universal fee, \$546.
+Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.

-If you have any questions about the requirements, call Counseling and Career Services at 503-399-5120 or 503-399-5186.
+If you have any questions about the requirements, call Counseling and Career Services at 503.399.5120 or call the HTM department at 503.399.5186.
 Failure to be assessed may delay your entry into program classes.

-You may earn an Associate of Applied Science degree by successfully completing the required 91 credit hours:
+You may earn an Associate of Applied Science degree by successfully completing the required 91 credit hours with a grade of "C" or better in all Hospitality and Tourism Management (HTM) courses.